 Ignorance isn’t bliss with pre-workouts.
 It’s important to know what ingredients you’re consuming.
 But the power is in your hands.
 If you can make sense of standalone ingredients, you can decide which supplement is right for you.

-What may do: Boost energy and sharpen focus.
+What it may do: Boost energy and sharpen focus.

 Use the following formula to determine your daily dose: